miccio-dk/LPC_Sample_CPP/README.md

 # LPC Sample code (C++)
 Read from MPU6050 Gyro+Accelerometer and MA3-P12 Magnetic shaft encoder using an LPC11C24 board.
 Separate classes for each device.
-Encoder read continuously through SysTick interrupts.
+Different encoder reading system.
+SysTick interrupts used to keep track of time.

 ## Folder description
 - **`LPC_Sample_CPP/`** LPCXpresso code